-Father of Hafez was a wealthy merchant who died and left him and his mother in poverty.
+The Father of Hafez was a wealthy merchant who died and left him and his mother in poverty.
 Therefore, he had to work hard and spend some time working in a bakery.
 However, he proceeded in learning literature and soon proved his proficiency in composing Persian poems.
-Many were attracted to his poems and since then he’s considered the master of Persian ghazals and no one else has been able to create such literary works.
+Many were attracted to his poems and since then he’s been considered the master of Persian ghazals and no one else has been able to create such literary works.

-Despite all dreadful restrictions when nobody could violate from the authority rules, Hafez used his tactfulness and brought his ideas to the public in the language of poetry without being a victim of his bold action.
+Despite all dreadful restrictions when nobody could violate the authority rules, Hafez used his tactfulness and brought his ideas to the public in the language of poetry without being a victim of his bold action.
 This quality is called “Rendy” in Persian.
 He mentioned several concepts of human life in his works, but one concept has always been continually present in his works – love.

 The reputation of Hafez went beyond the borders of Iran and found some followers in India.
-Gute, the German poet was later inspired by him.
+Goethe, the German poet was later inspired by him.
 When Hafez died, he was buried in the graveyard of Shiraz.
 That area has been the cemetery of the city.
 That’s why even today there are lots of graves in that area and some family tombs can be seen in the vicinity of the mausoleum of Hafez.

 The Architecture of Hafez Mausoleum

 A foundation of Hafez enthusiasts has got an office in the mausoleum of the poet.
-It’s located in a beautiful building to the west of the the main tomb.
-Together with the office of the mausoleum, this foundation hold exhibitions, provides information, etc to make this famous Iranian poet and poetry-related traditional arts more known to the public.
+It’s located in a beautiful building to the west of the main tomb.
+Together with the office of the mausoleum, this foundation holds exhibitions, provides information, etc to make this famous Iranian poet and poetry-related traditional arts more known to the public.

 How Iranians Visit The Mausoleum of Hafez

-For Iranians, visiting the Hafez tomb is like going to a relative’s tomb.
+For Iranians, visiting the Mausoleum of Hafez is like going to a relative’s tomb.
 The feelings, of course, are more with respect than grievance.
 Some bring rosewater to wash the tombstone and put some flowers on the grave.
-Then, they touch the tombstone with few fingers praying by reciting a chapter of Koran to ask for blessing of his soul.
+Then, they touch the tombstone with a few fingers praying by reciting a chapter of the Koran to ask for the blessing of his soul.
 Some proceed to request Hafez to talk to them through his poems and tell them about the state of their lives or give them some wise advice through the words in his poems.
 Then, they open their eyes and open the book on any page it randomly opens and continue to read it enthusiastically.